 Practice and Tips for the TOEFL IBT Listening Test

-The listening section of the TOEFL iBT is the second part of the exam, coming directly after the reading section.
+The listening section of the TOEFL iBT is the second part of the exam, directly following the reading section.

-It runs for about 60 to 80 minutes, and consists of between 34 to 51 questions.
+It runs for about 60 to 80 minutes, and consists of 34 to 51 questions.